fanwosu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimmal is a script that converts a number from base 10 to base 16 101-rots is a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII 102-odd is a script that prints every other line starting from the first line
+Assume ASCII 102-odd is a script that prints every other line starting from the first line 103-water_and_stir is a script that adds the two numbers stored in the environment variables WATER and STIR and prints the result